Topic: Employee Experience

 2. Give awards with a personalised presentation

-In the white paper, “Optimizing Employee Recognition Programs”, The Cicero Group published their findings from a 2010 rewards study.
+In the white paper, “Optimising Employee Recognition Programs”, The Cicero Group published their findings from a 2010 rewards study.
 The research revealed employees felt more appreciated and had greater loyalty toward their organisations when they received tangible awards.
 On a scale of one through seven (with seven equaling ‘I feel very appreciated by my company’) recipients rated the actual award at 4.21, while a presentation of recognition ranked 3.48.
 Yet, giving an award—along with a personalised presentation—took the rating up to 6.08.

 The same research also reported recipients desired awards that satisfied their wants (luxury items they might not buy with their own money) versus needs (cash or certificates used to pay bills or some other unmemorable, impersonal purchase).
 If your goal is to celebrate the career milestone and make the recipient feel appreciated, you want to reward them in a way that is memorable and effective.